brabster/crucible/README.md

 ## Helping Out

 Any help appreciated!
-Happy to receive any issues, pull requests, etc.
+Happy to receive any issues and pull requests.
+See [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License